yoansj/WorkshopBotConcours/Step1.md

 As you see this function returns False when it founds no words indicating that we must rt the tweet.

 When it returns a non False value you must RT the tweet.
 The non False value corresponds to the words found you can print them to check what you got.

+### Are you done ?

+Does your bot RT the tweets only when it finds the words written in the doWeRT function ?

+If yes head on to the next exercise :smile: